mayjai/Chicago-Automated-Speed-Enforcement-Program/Findings-and-Documentation.md

 <img src="https://github.com/mayjai/Chicago-Automated-Speed-Enforcement-Program/blob/master/images_revision/2.png" width="80%" height="80%">

 In the first version, I found out that the number of violations of the cameras within a ward varies greatly and selected some wards as examples to show how large the differences are. <br/>
 Before, I compared each camera using the **number of violations** of each camera.
-In this version, I showed the **percentage** of total violations of all cameras within the same Ward for each camera, arguing that almost every ward has a camera with a very large number of violations (composed of more than 60% of the total violations within the ward) comparing to other cameras within the same ward. <br/>
+In this version, I showed the **percentage** of total violations of all cameras within the same Ward for each camera, arguing that almost every ward has a camera with a very large number of violations (composed of more than 60% of the total violations within the ward) comparing to other cameras within the same ward.
+Those cameras with large number of violations are highlighted for easier comparison. <br/>
 The **Percentage of Total Violations within a Ward** table calculation is the percent of total sum of violations compute using pane.

 <br/>